 Calcium is essential for healthy bones.
 To maintain normal bone structure and promote the formation of new bone, everyone needs an adequate intake of calcium through diet or supplements (12).
 The recommended daily amount (RDA) is approximately 1000 milligrams per day for young adults and men and 1200 milligrams per day for women and older adults (4).

 The high-sodium content in cheese may increase water retention and bloat, but it also increases saliva production.
 Saliva helps wash away food particles from teeth which reduces cavities and gum disease risks.
 Furthermore, the chewing required while eating cheese stimulates saliva flow even more, which can be beneficial to dental health (6).
+Plus, teeth are bones, so the calcium in cheese is beneficial for them, too.

 If you suffer from high blood pressure, dairy products are your best friend.
 A study found that people who have at least one serving of low-fat dairy products daily have a reduced risk of developing hypertension compared to those who consume little or no dairy products (7).